|What is Malassezia? Causes Symptoms Diagnosis Treatment Is Malassezia contagious?|

-Skin cytology from greasy areas using direct impression smears onto glass slides, cotton swabs, skin scrapings or sticky tape on dry patches of skin or exudate, these samples are stained with Diff-Quik and examined under a microscope.
-Low numbers of malassazia may not indicate disease as it is normal for cats to naturally have this yeast on their skin, but if large numbers are present in samples, this can be suggestive of an over growth.
+- Skin cytology from greasy areas using direct impression smears onto glass slides, cotton swabs, skin scrapings or sticky tape on dry patches of skin or exudate, these samples are stained with Diff-Quik and examined under a microscope.
+Low numbers of Malassezia may not indicate disease as it is normal for cats to naturally have this yeast on their skin, but if large numbers are present in samples, this can be suggestive of an overgrowth.

-Anti-fungal shampoos, sprays, mousse or wipes may be prescribed for mild or localised infections affecting the skin.
-Treatment is usually required one to two times a week for 4-6 weeks.
+- Anti-fungal shampoos, sprays, mousse or wipes may for mild or localised infections.
+Treat one to two times a week for 4-6 weeks.
 Some products may also treat both yeast and bacterial growth concurrently.

-For more severe cases of Malassezia, oral Itraconazole or fluconazole will be prescribed.
-This may be given alone or used in conjunction with anti-fungal shampoos.
-Some side effects may occur in cats treated with azole anti-fungals including nausea, vomiting and anorexia (loss of appetite).
-Cats on long term azoles may also experience elevated liver enzymes, so follow up appointments with your cat’s veterinarian and testing may be necessary.
+- For more severe cases of Malassezia, oral Itraconazole or fluconazole will be prescribed which can be given alone or used in conjunction with anti-fungal shampoos.
+Some side effects may occur in cats treated with azole antifungals including nausea, vomiting, and anorexia (loss of appetite).
+Cats on long-term azoles may also experience elevated liver enzymes, so follow up appointments with your cat’s veterinarian and testing may be necessary.

-Oral antibiotics may also be prescribed for concurrent bacterial infection.
+- Oral antibiotics to treat concurrent bacterial infection.

-If the cat is only treated with the above, and the underlying cause is not addressed, Malassezia is highly likely to come back.
+If the underlying cause is not treated, Malassezia is highly likely to come back.